-PTO/SB/31 (02-01) Approved for use through 10/31/2002.
-OMB 0851-0031 U.S. Patent and Trademark Office; U.S. DEPARTMENT OF COMMERCE Under the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
-Docket Number (Optional) NOTICE OF APPEAL FROM THE EXAMINER TO THE BOARD OF PATENT APPEALS AND INTERFERENCES In re Application of I hereby certify that this correspondence is being deposited with the United States Postal Service with sufficient postage as first class mail in an envelope addressed to "Assistant Commissioner for Patents, Washington D.C.
-20231" Filed Application Number For Typed or printed name Group Art Unit Examiner Applicant hereby appeals to the Board of Patent Appeals and Interferences from the last decision of the examiner.
-The fee for this Notice of Appeal is (37 CFR 1.17(b)) Applicant claims small entity status.
-See 37 CFR 1.27.
-Therefore, the fee shown above is reduced by half, and the resulting fee is: A check in the amount of the fee is enclosed.
-Payment by credit card.
-Form PTO-2038 is attached.
+PTO/SB/31 (12-97) Approved for use through 9/30/00.
+OMB 0651-0031 Patent and Trademark Office; U.S. DEPARTMENT OF COMMERCE Under the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.

+NOTICE OF APPEAL FROM BOARD OF PATENT APPEA Docket Number (Optiona l) In re Application of Application Numl ber Filed For Group Art Unit Examiner Applicant hereby appeals to the Board of Patent Appeals and Interferences from the decision of the examiner dated,, rejecting the following claims: The fee for this Notice of Appeal is (37 CFR 1.17(b)) Applicant is a small entity under 37 CFR 1.9 and 1.27.
+Therefore, the fee shown above is reduced by half, and the resulting fee is: \$ A statement of small entity s tatus under 37 CFF ₹ 1.27: is enclosed. has already been filed in this application.
+A check in the amount of the fee is enclosed.
 The Commissioner has already been authorized to charge fees in this application to a Deposit Account.
 I have enclosed a duplicate copy of this sheet.
-The Commissioner is hereby authorized to charge any fees which may be required, or credit any overpayment to Deposit Account No.\\\\\.
-I have enclosed a duplicate copy of this sheet.
+The Commissioner is hereby authorized to charge any fees which may be required, or credit any overpayment to Deposit Account No I have enclosed a duplicate copy of this sheet.
 A petition for an extension of time under 37 CFR 1.136(a) (PTO/SB/22) is enclosed.
-WARNING: Information on this form may become public.
-Credit card information should not be included on this form.
-Provide credit card information and authorization on PTO-2038.
-I am the applicant/inventor. assignee of record of the entire interest.
-Signature See 37 CFR 3.71.
-Statement under 37 CFR 3.73(b) is enclosed.
-(Form PTO/SB/96) attorney or agent of record.
-Typed or printed name attorney or agent acting under 37 CFR 1.34(a).
-Registration number if acting under 37 CFR 1.34(a).\\\ Date NOTE: Signatures of all the inventors or assignees of record of the entire interest or their representative(s) are required.
-Submit multiple forms if more than one signature is required, see below\ forms are submitted. \Total of
+I am the ☐ applicant. ☐ assignee of record of the entire interest.
+Signature ☐ attorney or agent of record. ☐ attorney or agent acting under : Registration number if acting unde yped or printed name Date

 Burden Hour Statement: This form is estimated to take 0.2 hours to complete.
 Time will vary depending upon the needs of the individual case.
-Any comments on the amount of time you are required to complete this form should be sent to the Chief Information Officer, U.S. Patent and Trademark Office, Washington, DC 20231.
+Any comments on the amount of time you are required to complete this form should be sent to the Chief Information Officer, Patent and Trademark Office, Washington, DC 20231.
 DO NOT SEND FEES OR COMPLETED FORMS TO THIS ADDRESS.
 SEND TO: Assistant Commissioner for Patents, Washington, DC 20231.